 Signs of Temperature Stress

-- Brown tips or edges: Cold air hitting the leaves can lead to drying out and browning.
+- Brown tips or edges: If the cold air is hitting the leaves it can make them dry out and turn brown.

 How to Fix It

-- Find a stable spot: Keep your peace lily away from drafty windows, doors or air conditioning vents.
+- Find a stable spot: Keep your peace lily away from air conditioners and windows or doors that get lots of drafts.

 5. Low Humidity